sathvikbhagavan/SteadyStateSplinePINNs/README.md

 ├── best_models/               # The directory where all the best models will be stored ├── run/                       # The directory where all the plots will be stored after inference ├── src/
-    ├── preProceessedData/     # The data folder which is processed from CFD simulations ├── constants.py           # All the constants required for training ├── hermite_spline.py      # Functions for defining hermite spline kernels ├── pinn_run.py            # Run script for training baseline pinn models
+    ├── preProceessedData/     # The data folder which is processed from CFD simulations (not included in the repo) ├── constants.py           # All the constants required for training ├── hermite_spline.py      # Functions for defining hermite spline kernels ├── pinn_run.py            # Run script for training baseline pinn models